AlbertFlatscher/Formula-1-Image-Classifier_Project/README.md

 The content of this project consist of the following files:
 <ul>
   <li>Image_Classifier_using_Object_Detection.ipynb - Jupyter Notebook containg all the code and detailed documentation about the project
-  <li>categories.csv - maps the messages into one of 36 categories
 </ul>

 ```